llealloo/audiolink/README.md

 - Fixed normals being incorrectly flipped on the logo of the AudioLink controller. (llealloo)
 - Fixed a bug where shader ID's used by AudioLink weren't properly initialized in some cases.
 (Nestorboy)
 - Updated the shader used for the AudioLink controller logo to support single pass stereo instanced rendering.
 (Nestorboy)
+- Fix an issue where shader ID's were initialized too late when AudioLink API was used too early in the script execution cycle. (pema)

 ## Updating projects from version 0.2.8 or lower? (...first time setup? please see next section)
 1. Before upgrading your project, **MAKE A BACKUP**!
 The latest version of AudioLink changes many things - better safe than sorry.